Word Up! (song): Charts

+Certifications

 Jan Delay version

 In 2007 German singer Jan Delay recorded a mashup of the music from "Word Up!" with the lyrics of Das Bo's "Türlich, Türlich (Sicher, Dicker)".
 The new song was titled "Türlich Türlich (Word Up)" and was a hit in German-speaking countries.

 Charts

 Little Mix version

 British girl group Little Mix released a cover version of the song for Sport Relief 2014, through Syco Music and Columbia Records.
 It was released digitally on March 16, 2014, followed by a physical release the following day, which was only available to purchase from Sainsbury's supermarkets.

-"Word Up" peaked at number six on the UK Singles Chart and reached the top twenty in Ireland.
+"Word Up!" peaked at number six on the UK Singles Chart and reached the top twenty in Ireland.
 The song also charted in Australia, Austria, Denmark, France, Czech Republic, and Japan.
 It has been certified gold in Brazil.
 The single is also included on the expanded edition of the group's second studio album Salute (2013).